indigotech/styleguide-ios/template/Styleguide/Stylesheets/README.md

 # How to create a component stylesheet

 To add your component:
 1. Create a file .h and .m for your class.
-The file name has the following format (in eBNF):
+The file name has the following format (in eBNF - [Extended Backus Naur Form](http://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form)):
 ```
     component_name "Stylesheet"
 ```